JCUS-CMS/assignment-2-client-website-cp3402-2020-group-10/README.md

 Eighth change, I change the header part of blog, as my teammates think another one is better.

 Nineth change, I change one of the blog's content, because i pasted wrong content.

+Tenth change, I added pictures and change tags for all blogs.